skyesaj/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+:This week i've learned that
+in Express we are are allowed to create APIs, and learned that Expresses main feature is Middleware.We are also alllowed to build web services like REST.

 - [ ] Describe Middleware?

+:Middleware is the software that runs between request and response.

 - [ ] Describe a Resource?

+:A resource id the data with set mothods that they operate on.
+It's usually data stored in the database with the endpoints using HTTP methods.

 - [ ] What can the API return to help clients know if a request was successful?

+:The API can return a response status code of (200) basically the specific response to the request.

 - [ ] How can we partition our application into sub-applications?

+:We can do this by using Routers.

 ## Minimum Viable Product